onflow/flow/agendas/2026/sprint-kickoff/Flow-Sprint-Kickoff-07-31-2026.md

 - Kimi K3 audit of flow-go and Cadence
 - Cadence:
   - Ran backward compatibility suite for latest Cadence fixes
+    - Uncovered and issue and have a fix for FlowFees.
+  - Ran the compiler/vm comparison tool
+    - Identified some differences
+    - Fixed some of them, started working on the remaining
+    - Did some improvements to the tool along the way.
+  - Addressed issues identified by the Kimi K3 audit.
 - Infra-cost analysis
 - CI/CD:
   - ~8 flaky-test/CI fixes merged or approved.